rtrlib/handbook/source/usage.rst

     -lrtr

-If the linker reports an error such as ``cannot find -lrtr``, the RTRlib was not installed to a standard location.
+If the linker reports an error such as ``cannot find -lrtr``, probably the RTRlib was not installed to a standard location.
-In this case pass its location as an absolute path to the compiler, add parameter:
+In this case, pass its location as an absolute path to the compiler, add parameter:

 .. code-block:: Bash